xdissent/dependable/README.md

 It is hard to remember how to construct and configure the dependencies when you want to use your module.
 This should be automatic.
 Here is an example

-    # robot.coffee
+robot.coffee

     module.exports = (greetings) ->
       hello: -> greetings.hello("world")

-    # greetings.coffee
+greetings.coffee

     module.exports = (language) ->
       ...

+app.coffee
-    # app.coffee: or every time you want to use it:
+    # you have to do this in every file you want to use robot
     Greetings = require "greetings"
     greetings = Greetings("en")